-- MSTP students register for either MSTP 798 (non-dissertation research) or MSTP 799 (dissertation research), in accord with MSTP NIH T32 program guidance. - The deadline for MSTP students to select their thesis mentor and final theme affiliation is two weeks before the end of their third rotation (summer after their second year of medical school).
+- MSTP students typically perform 3 research rotations, 1) summer before MS1 yr; 2) summer following MS1; and 3) summer following MS2 (some MSTP MS2s will choose to do a Family Medicine rotation, which will delay this third research rotation by one month.
+MSTP students can directly enter a thesis lab after two rotations with MSTP Director permission. - MSTP students register for either MSTP 798 (non-dissertation research) or MSTP 799 (dissertation research), in accord with MSTP NIH T32 program guidance. - The deadline for MSTP students to select their thesis mentor and final theme affiliation is two weeks before the end of their third rotation (summer after their second year of medical school).
 This is usually in mid-August.
-Mentor choices will be communicated promptly to the theme and to GBS Data Support. - MSTP students are required to set up a meeting with the Theme Director within one month of choosing a theme/laboratory. - MSTP students must form their dissertation committees within 6-months of joining their laboratories and they must have dissertation committee meetings every 6-months. - The MSTP office will help the student create and process the Graduate Committee Selection Form, Change in Graduate Committee Form, the Admission to Candidacy form, and the Application for Degree Forms.
+Mentor choices will be communicated promptly to the theme and to GBS Data Support. - MSTP students are required to set up a meeting with one (or more if needed) Theme Administrator(s) in November of their MS2 year to discuss their potential GBS Theme Choice and their Spring GBS coursework.
+A two-week period will be designated for these meetings.
+Then they need to meet with the appropriate Theme Director within one month of choosing their laboratory (in the summer after their MS2 year). - MSTP students must form their dissertation committees within 6-months of joining their laboratories and they must have dissertation committee meetings every 6-months. - The MSTP office will help the student create and process the Graduate Committee Selection Form, Change in Graduate Committee Form, the Admission to Candidacy form, and the Application for Degree Forms.
 The Graduate School has agreed to copy the mentor, theme, and MSTP, once the forms are approved by the Graduate School Dean's Office. - The MSTP office tracks committee meetings and reminds students/mentors. - MSTP students have to fill out a report following each dissertation committee meeting.
 The MSTP office tracks these reports and reminds students/mentors if they are not received.
 The MSTP office will provide copies of these reports to the respective student's theme administrators for their files. - GBS Bioethics MSTP students are required to take this, but due to medical school conflicts, they cannot take it the summer of their MS2 year.
 In general, they will take this course the summer after their GS1 year (their 3rd year in the MSTP).
-If the course is scheduled for Fall term, they will take this course in the Fall of their GS1 year. - GBS Biostatistics MSTP students are required to take this course as a minimum.
-In general, they will take this course the summer after their GS1 year (their 3rd year in the MSTP).
 If the course is scheduled for Fall term, they will take this course in the Fall of their GS1 year.
-Some MSTP students may opt to take a more intensive biostatistics course and that will be approved by the MSTP office and that approval transmitted to the specific theme involved.
-This requirement cannot be waived based on previous undergraduate courses.